apache/beam/website/www/site/content/en/documentation/programming-guide.md

 The expansion service is now ready to serve transforms on the specified port.

 When creating SDK-specific wrappers for your transform, SDKs may provide utilities that are readily available for easily starting up an expansion service.
-For example, the Python SDK provides the utilities [JavaJarExpansionService and BeamJarExpansionService](https://github.com/apache/beam/blob/master/sdks/python/apache_beam/transforms/external.py) utility for starting up a Java expansion service using a JAR file.
+For example, the Python SDK provides the utilities [`JavaJarExpansionService`](https://beam.apache.org/releases/pydoc/current/apache_beam.transforms.external.html#apache_beam.transforms.external.JavaJarExpansionService) and [`BeamJarExpansionService`](https://beam.apache.org/releases/pydoc/current/apache_beam.transforms.external.html#apache_beam.transforms.external.BeamJarExpansionService) for starting up a Java expansion service using a JAR file.

 **Including dependencies**